 \section{Conclusion}

-In this paper, we have used a one shot approach for compositional handwritten text generation and we have demonstrated its effectiveness for low resource text recognition such as historical ciphered manuscripts.
-We have taken the Borg manuscript recognition as a study case, but it can be applied on any other alphabet or language.
-Our method uses the BPL to generate synthetic symbols from few real examples.
+In this paper we have used a one shot approach for compositional handwritten text generation and we have demonstrated its effectiveness for low resource text recognition, as an example of sequence recognition.
+Although we have taken historical ciphered manuscript recognition as a study case, it can be applied on any other alphabet or script.

+Our method uses BPL to generate synthetic symbols from few real examples.
 Afterwards, synthetic lines were created to train machine learning algorithms for HTR.
 From the experiments, we can say that the created data leads to competitive results compared to using a real annotated dataset, with a significantly reducing manual annotation effort by a huge margin.
 Moreover, we have achieved the state of the art in Borg ciphered text recognition when combining it with real data for training.

-As a future work, we will investigate more realistic approaches to create the lines from the generated symbols, for instance the impaired domain translations methods.
-Moreover, we will investigate using the compositional generation to create words or lines instead of isolated symbols, with the possibility of applying this to different manuscripts.
+As a future work, we will investigate more realistic approaches to create text lines from the generated symbols, for instance the impaired domain translations methods.
+Moreover, we will investigate using the compositional generation to directly create words or lines instead of isolated symbols, with the possibility of applying this to different manuscripts.